stasaniac/graphsAlgorhitms/README.md

 ```

 ## Pyenv setup
-If you wish to test locally in a similar environment as the `CodeGrade` instances, and, are familiar with [pyenv](https://github.com/pyenv/pyenv), you can use the following setup.
+If you wish to test locally in a similar environment as instances, and, are familiar with [pyenv](https://github.com/pyenv/pyenv), you can use the following setup.
 If you are more familiar with `conda` you can search on the web on how to install PyPy there.

 > **Warning**
-> Keep in mind that while PyPy will be used if you follow the setup, execution times might still be affected by the power of your machine. **You code is graded on whether the tests pass on CodeGrade and not your own machines**
+> Keep in mind that while PyPy will be used if you follow the setup, execution times might still be affected by the power of your machine.

 ```bash